Niro646/Cost-Manager-REStful-Web-Services/README.md

 As part of the "Server Side" course, we were asked to build a website that simulates managing financial expenses.
 It is possible to add new products and check the total expenses by month and year.

-[Click here](https://cost-manager-restful-web-services-niro646.onrender.com) to check it out Yourself.
+[use this link](https://cost-manager-restful-web-services-niro646.onrender.com) to check it out Yourself.

 <h2>🛠️ Languages I used:</h2>